thomaspreece/OwnRecipes/docs/Running_the_App.md

 #### Note on the REACT_APP_API_URL option

-The NODE_API_URL specifies the URL that services use to contact the API.
+The REACT_APP_API_URL specifies the URL that the web-app uses to contact the API.
-If you are running OwnRecipes on a port other than 80 or 443, it is necessary to specify this port in the NODE_API_URL option.
+If you are running OwnRecipes on a port other than 80 or 443, it is necessary to specify this port in the REACT_APP_API_URL option.
 E.g. Given that the IP address for the OwnRecipes server is `192.168.0.12` and port is `1234`.

 ``REACT_APP_API_URL=http://192.168.0.1:1234``